grebnetiew/cpp-chan/README.md

 This is the implementation.
 You are not expected to interact with it.
 This class is* exception-safe: operations that throw exceptions will not otherwise affect the objects involved.

-*) This means: if you notice that this is not true, that is a bug.
+*) This means: I've tried to do this right, but if you notice that this is not true, that is a bug.
 Please inform me.